Combative Trump insists there is 'blame on both sides' for clashes in Virginia

-A combative President Donald Trump insisted Tuesday “there is blame on both sides” for the deadly violence last weekend in Charlottesville, Virginia, appearing to once again equate the actions of white supremacist groups and those protesting them.
+Combative and insistent, President Donald Trump declared anew Tuesday “there is blame on both sides” for the deadly violence last weekend in Charlottesville, Virginia, appearing to once again equate the actions of white supremacist groups and those protesting them.

-The president’s comments effectively wiped away the more conventional statement he delivered at the White House one day earlier when he branded members of the KKK, neo-Nazis and white supremacists who take part in violence as “criminals and thugs.”
+The president’s comments effectively wiped away the more conventional statement he delivered at the White House a day earlier when he branded members of the KKK, neo-Nazis and white supremacists who take part in violence as “criminals and thugs.”

 Trump’s advisers had hoped those remarks might quell a crush of criticism from both Republicans and Democrats.

-The president’s retorts Tuesday suggested he had been a reluctant participant in that cleanup effort.
-During an impromptu press conference in the lobby of his Manhattan skyscraper, he praised his original response to Charlottesville and angrily blamed liberal groups in addition to white supremacist for the violence.
+But the president’s retorts Tuesday suggested he had been a reluctant participant in that cleanup effort.

+During an impromptu press conference in the lobby of his Manhattan skyscraper, he praised his original response to the Charlottesville clashes and angrily blamed liberal groups in addition to white supremacist for the violence.
 Some of those protesting the rally to save a statue of Confederate General Robert E. Lee were “also very violent,” he said.

 “There are two sides to a story,” he said.
 He added that some facts about the violence still aren’t known.